Dust beyond the torus: Revealing the mid-infrared heart of local Seyfert ESO 428-G14 with JWST/MIRI: introduction

-While ground-based observations found compelling evidence of polar dust, they are still limited by observing conditions (e.g., high thermal background, unstable PSF) that make it difficult to resolve polar dust emissions, and even if detected, the polar structure can only be traced out to a few hundred parsecs \citep{Asmus+16}.
+While ground-based observations found compelling evidence of polar dust, they are still limited by observing conditions (e.g. high thermal background, unstable PSF) that make it difficult to resolve polar dust emissions, and even if detected, the polar structure can only be traced out to a few hundred parsecs \citep{Asmus+16}.
 In general, the challenge in detecting polar dust emissions lies not just in technical limitations but also in distinguishing these emissions from the surrounding galaxy, particularly for weaker AGN \citep{GonzalezMartin+15,GonzalezMartin+17}.
 With the launch of the James Webb Space Telescope (JWST, \citealt{Gardner+23}), offering unparalleled resolution and sensitivity, we can now image and trace the extent of polar dust emission from a parsec and a kiloparsec scale. \\

 With this aim, we present a multi-band imaging study of ESO 428-G14 with the MIRI instrument \citep{Rieke+15,Wright+15,Wright+23} covering a wavelength range from $5.6$ to $\rm 21\, \mu m$.
 ESO 428-G14 was selected as it shows prior evidence of polar MIR emission from ground-based observations \citep{Asmus+16}.
-Thanks to its wealth of ancillary data from various wavelengths, this allows us not only to explore in great detail the nature of its MIR emission, but also to place it within the broader context of this AGN.\\
+By combining our new MIRI data with the wealth and variety of ancillary photometry already available for ESO\,428-G14, we are able to explore in great detail the nature of its MIR emission, but also to place it within the broader context of this AGN.\\